 - Recommendation 3: Throughout the proposal process FSANZ will ensure there is open communication and active engagement with all interested parties and also explore ways to raise awareness about GM and NBT foods.

 A new Proposal to amend the definitions in the Code commenced in February 2020.
-Due to the COVID-19 pandemic FSANZ has postponed the release of the first call for submissions will be released for public consultation in mid-2020.
+Due to the COVID-19 pandemic FSANZ has postponed the release of the first call for submissions for public consultation until later in the year.

 Regular updates about the Proposal, including the expected timetable and consultation opportunities, will be provided through the food standards development Work Plan, as well as through the Proposal webpage.